kishorhandge/Customized_Virtual_File_System-CVFS-/README.md

 # Customized_Virtual_File_System-CVFS-

+ Overview

- CVFS is a C-based virtual file system that simulates how an operating system manages files internally.
-It uses components like Super Block, inodes, File Table, and UFDT to manage file operations.
-Users can create, read, write, and delete files via CLI, helping understand OS concepts.
+CVFS is a C-based project that simulates how an operating system manages files.
+It is a memory-based virtual file system designed to understand OS concepts.

+# Core Components

+Includes Boot Block, Super Block, Inodes, File Table, and UFDT.
+These components manage file metadata, storage, and access.

+# Features

+Supports create, read, write, and delete operations.
+Provides a simple command-line interface for interaction.

+# Commands

+creat, read, write, ls, unlink, exit
+Used to perform all file operations in the system.

+# Tech Stack

+C programming language with standard libraries.
+Uses linked list and dynamic memory allocation.

+# Learning

+Understood file system internals and memory management.
+Gained hands-on experience with OS-level concepts.

+# Future Scope

+Add disk storage and more file operations.
+Improve security and build GUI interface.